Coronavirus Emergency ResponseDonate To This Campaign

 - Reach 650,000 vulnerable people across the nation with Family Emergency Kits filled with food, hygiene and protective supplies, educational supplies and resources for kids, and other essentials.

-- $75 can provide a Family Emergency Kit for a vulnerable family in the U.S., including a week’s worth of food for a family of five, hygiene and protective items, educational supplies and resources for kids, and other essentials.
+- $75 can provide a Family Emergency Kit for a vulnerable family in the U.S., including a week’s worth of nutritious and fresh food for a family of five, hygiene and protective items, educational supplies, coloring books and resources for kids, and other essentials.

 - Provide personal protective equipment like masks and gloves to medical centers for frontline healthcare workers.

 Across all of the countries where we work—and especially in 70 countries where the impact could be the most devastating—we are scaling up our prevention and response programs in three ways:

 - Supporting the 36 million children made more vulnerable by the impact of COVID-19 on their communities.

 - $41 can provide health training for a community or faith leader in a developing country, helping them quickly reach kids and families with tools to prevent the spread of COVID-19.

 - $26 can provide a family in a developing country with a two month’s supply of antibacterial soap.

 - Promoting preventive measures to slow the spread of the virus.

 - Supporting health systems and staff, including training and equipping some of our 220,000 community health workers.